rgardner/bsh/CONTRIBUTING.md

 - use @bug and preferably link to GH issue
 - add examples with @code
 - use @param, @param[in], @param[out], @param[in, out]

+## Pull Requests

+Use the `automerge` label on your Pull Request to automatically merge the pull request when the status checks pass.

 ## References